Skip to main content

 • SMO 4: Code of Ethics for Professional Accountants

-The CFC, in collaboration with the Brazilian Institute of Independent Auditors (IBRACON), has ongoing processes to continuously adopt and update the Code to remain aligned with the IESBA Code of Ethics.
-Both institutes monitor changes to the IESBA Code of Ethics to review, translate, approve, and subsequently issue new sections of its Code of Ethics or amend existing parts when necessary.
-The institutes are also committed to working in partnership with other relevant organizations towards adopting, implementing, and applying all the requirements in the IESBA Code in Brazil.
+The CFC, in collaboration with the Brazilian Institute of Independent Auditors (IBRACON), has established ongoing processes to adopt and update the Code in order to maintain alignment with the IESBA Code of Ethics.
+Both institutions monitor changes issued by the IESBA to review, translate, approve, and issue new sections or amend existing parts of the national Code of Ethics as needed.
+They are also committed to working in partnership with other relevant stakeholders to adopt, implement, and apply the full set of requirements from the IESBA Code in Brazil.

-Furthermore, the CFC has taken steps to support its members with the implementation of the current Code by disseminating updates, providing training activities for professional accountants in all regions, and maintaining a dialogue with regulators.
+In support of implementation, the CFC has taken steps to assist its members by disseminating updates, providing training activities across all regions, and maintaining ongoing dialogue with regulatory bodies.

-In addition, CFC, in collaboration with IBRACON, reports that it participates in the international standard-setting process by providing comments to the IESBA exposure drafts and nominating and supporting representatives to the IESBA Board and task forces.
+Additionally, the CFC, together with IBRACON, reports its participation in the international standard-setting process by submitting comments on IESBA exposure drafts and by nominating and supporting representatives to serve on the IESBA Board and its task forces.

 • SMO 5: International Public Sector Accounting Standards

-The CFC is the entity that is legally responsible for public sector accounting standards and has made the decision to converge the current Brazilian public sector accounting standards (NBCT–SP), which are currently applied on a mixed accrual-cash basis, with the IPSAS.
-The convergence process started in 2017 and is expected to be completed by 2024.
+The CFC is the entity legally responsible for setting public sector accounting standards in Brazil and has made the decision to converge the current Brazilian public sector accounting standards (NBC TSP), which are presently applied using a mixed accrual-cash basis, with the International Public Sector Accounting Standards (IPSAS).
+The convergence process began in 2017 and is expected to be completed by 2024.

-In 2015, CFC created a its Advisory Board for Public Sector Accounting Standards (GA/NBC TSP) to lead the convergence of IPSAS with the Brazilian accounting standards for the public sector.
-Members of the committee include Brazilian government representatives, given that the government agencies will ultimately be responsible for the standards’ implementation.
-The committee has also signed a cooperation agreement with the National Secretariat of the Treasury (STN) related to the convergence process.
+In 2015, the CFC established its Advisory Council for Public Sector Accounting Standards (GA/NBC TSP) to lead the convergence of IPSAS with Brazilian public sector accounting standards.
+The committee includes representatives from various levels of government, as public entities are ultimately responsible for implementing these standards.
+In addition, the committee signed a cooperation agreement with the National Treasury Secretariat (STN) to support the convergence process.

-Subsequently, in collaboration with the Brazilian Institute of Independent Auditors (IBRACON), the translation of 2016 IPSAS into Portuguese was completed and a gradual adoption framework of IPSAS was established in 2017.
+Subsequently, in collaboration with the Brazilian Institute of Independent Auditors (IBRACON), the translation of 2016 IPSAS into Portuguese and a phased adoption framework was established starting in 2017..

-A subgroup of the GA/NBC TSP was appointed to prepare an annual work plan which is subject to the approval of the GA/NBC TSP, as well as the communication strategies and progress reports of the convergence process.
-For example, the subgroup shares relevant information through conferences, training events, studies, handbooks, printed materials, and the CFC website.
-Additionally, this subgroup is also responsible for identifying potential partners that may join in supporting the convergence process given the identified challenges to implementing the standards, such as the necessary IT systems and infrastructure, human resources, and supporting government agencies to understand the benefits of adopting IPSAS.
-In October 2021, CFC updated its Advisory Board for Public Sector Accounting Standards (GA/NBC TSP) into a Permanent Committee for Standards Applied to the Public Sector (CP CASP).
-This change will improve the committee's governance and ensure an ongoing system is in place to incorporate new and revised IPSAS as they become available.
+A subgroup within the GA/NBC TSP was designated to prepare an annual work plan—subject to approval by the full council—as well as to develop communication strategies and progress reports related to the convergence.
+This subgroup shares relevant information through conferences, training events, technical publications, handbooks, printed materials, and the CFC’s website.
+It is also responsible for identifying potential partners to support the convergence process, given the identified challenges to implementing the standards — such as the need for adequate IT systems and infrastructure, qualified human resources, and engagement of government agencies to understand the benefits of adopting IPSAS.

-Finally, the CFC indicates it has developed training sessions on IPSAS for accountants from state and government entities.
+Additionally, the CFC reports having developed training sessions on IPSAS for accountants working in state and federal government entities.

-CFC has demonstrated an ongoing process to maintain its fulfillment with the SMO 5 obligations and is committed to continuous improvement.
+The CFC has demonstrated an ongoing process to maintain compliance with SMO 5 requirements and remains committed to continuous improvement in the development and implementation of high-quality public sector accounting standards.

 Current Status: Sustain